_____________________________________________

 • It’s a non-profit, tax-exempt 501(c)(3) educational organization.

-• All course fees go to support teaching activities—including meditation courses in inner cities, Native American reservations and developing nations.
+• All course fees go to support teaching activities—including the subsidizing of meditation courses in inner cities, on Native American reservations, for impoverished students in developing nations, and programs for the homeless—all of whom can learn the TM technique free of charge.

-SKEPTICS: "Practicing the TM technique is the same as just relaxing"
+"Practicing the TM technique is no different from just relaxing."

 FACTS: